cardosoguisilva/osticket-prereqs/README.md

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/01973ec7-8029-41ff-a945-5e98131c04cf)

--  Log into your account on: http://localhost/osTicket/scp/login.php using the log in we have made ealier.
-Mine for exemple was Login: "guilherme@gmail.com" Password: "Password1"
+- Log into your account at http://localhost/osTicket/scp/login.php using the login we made earlier.
+Mine, for example, was Login: "guilherme@gmail.com" Password: "Password1"

 <br>